tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ You can use a recovery to prevent all damage from an attack (including ongoing damage), but not effects.

 **Quirk:** Has terrible heartburn.

 ---

+#### Hungry Scabbard

+A weapon drawn from this swordbelt inflicts an extra 1d8 damage with your first hit each battle (champion: +2d8; epic: +4d8).
+However, if you don’t kill something that bleeds in the fight, the weapon still demands its thirst be sated; lose a recovery after the fight if you fail to slay a creature, or if you’re fighting things that don’t have blood.

+**Quirk:** Unwholesome taste for red meat.

+---